letoram/durden/security.md

 This is part of arcan, but is enabled explicitly in durden IF external connections are allowed.
 Should arcan crash, connected/compliant clients will attempt to reconnect (with a backoff in delays) to the recovery connection point provided by durden on external client connection.
+Clients that have been assigned additional privileges interactively by the user will have those privileges revoked before recovery.

 # Data Sharing <a name="datashare"/>
 If your threat model does not include hostile local clients, you may want to